 Peter Milligan is a speaker at CPTA Ontario Chapter Open Forum: Putting the Best Evidence Forward in Assessment Appeals.
 His presentation is on “When Should Administrative Tribunals Refer Matters to the Courts.”

-Sandra Gogal, Amyn Lalji, Morgan Camley and Kennedy Bear Robe will be participating on a panel addressing the topic of commercial arrangements in Ontario, BC, Alberta and the Yukon with aboriginal communities at the National Aboriginal Business Opportunities Conference 2015.
+Sandra Gogal, Amyn Lalji, Morgan Camley and Kennedy Bear Robe participate on a panel addressing the topic of commercial arrangements in Ontario, BC, Alberta and the Yukon with aboriginal communities at the National Aboriginal Business Opportunities Conference 2015.

 Tim McGurrin and Rohit Kumar host a Business Growth Seminar